Skip to main content

 • Double-click it from your desktop — it opens in the browser and works offline, no localhost server needed

-• Embed it in your webview — No need to deal with relative files
+• Embed it in your webview — no relative files to deal with

 • Insert it in an <iframe> — embed interactive content in another page with a single file URL

-• Serve it from anywhere — any HTTP server, CDN, or file share.
-One file, zero configuration.
+• Serve it from anywhere — any HTTP server, CDN, or file share

 Truly one file

 Normally, distributing a web page means managing a folder of assets — the HTML, the JavaScript bundles, the CSS files, the images.
 Move the HTML without the rest and everything breaks.
 Browsers have tried to solve this before: Safari’s .webarchive and .mhtml are supposed to save a page as a single file, but in practice they unpack into a folder of loose files on your computer — defeating the purpose.
-Standalone HTML is different.
-The output is a plain .html file.
-Not an archive.
-Not a folder.
-One file, with everything inside it.
+Standalone HTML output is a plain .html file: not an archive, not a folder.
 Every image, every font, every line of CSS and JavaScript is embedded directly in the HTML using standard <style> tags, <script> tags, and data: URIs.
-Any browser can open it.
-Any server can host it.
-Any file host can store it.
-This makes it practical to distribute web pages the same way you’d distribute a PDF — as a single file you can move, copy, upload, or share without worrying about broken paths or missing assets.
+Any browser can open it and any server can host it.
+You can distribute the page the same way you’d distribute a PDF: a single file you can move, copy, upload, or share without worrying about broken paths or missing assets.

 Quick start